 NSA Ribadu Convenes Emergency Security Meeting After Trump’s Military Threat

-Ribadu is meeting service chiefs behind closed doors after Trump threatens to invade
+National Security Adviser Nuhu Ribadu is meeting service chiefs behind closed doors after Donald Trump threatened to invade Nigeria.

 Source: Twitter

-Security summit amid U.S. invasion threat
+Nigerian security summit amid US invasion threat

-The U.S. President had over the weekend directed what he called the “Department of War” to prepare for potential operations in Nigeria, alleging that Christians were being subjected to genocide.
+The US President had over the weekend directed what he called the 'Department of War' to prepare for potential operations in Nigeria, alleging that Christians were being subjected to genocide.

 Read also